 Let’s take a look at what the tummy tuck procedure entails and what considerations we make during the evaluation process.

-Call it an overweight obesity or plus size tummy tuck, at the heart of the procedure we’re discussing is the goal of reducing excess skin and extra-abdominal fat.
+Call it an overweight obesity or an overweight plus size tummy tuck, at the heart of the procedure we’re discussing is the goal of reducing excess skin and extra-abdominal fat.
 In the case of plus size patients, we’re simply discussing this goal for patients who are over the 20 to 30 pound “ideal weight” range.

 Basically, your surgeon will be looking at your general health, your habits (Do you smoke?
 Do you drink?), and how your body weight is distributed.
 If they believe it will be possible and safe, most plastic surgeons have no problem scheduling liposuction surgery for plus size patients.